 The flu doesn't just affect people.
 Your cat can develop the viral infection, too.
 Although most cats recover fully from a bout of the flu, it can be particularly hard on young, old and immune-com ...View Article

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Pet emergencies happen.
 By definition, they are unexpected and potentially life-threatening.
 So, fast action is key for improving outcomes and protecting the life of the acutely injured or ill animal.

 If your beloved animal companion is suddenly in need of urgent care, then don't hesitate and call your nearest emergency veterinarian.
 At Park Hills Animal Hospital, our veterinary staff is standing by to help guide you through a pet emergency and help you find the right animal care for your beloved companion.

 Cats, dogs, and other pets can fall ill or become injured unexpectedly.
 Whether your pet is young or old, has a few health conditions, or has picture perfect health, please be aware that pet emergencies can occur when you least expect them.
 These include things like:

 Of course, you may not witness or fully understand what's causing your pet's emergency health situation.
 If so, it's important that you take fast action as soon as you notice any unusual behaviors or symptoms in your pet.

 Symptoms of a potential pet emergency (especially if they develop rapidly) include:

 For more than 40 years, our veterinarian staff at Park Hills Animal Hospital has been doing our part to all local animals safe, healthy, and happy.
-If you live near Park Hills or Louisville KY, then save our number to your phone so you'll never be more than one call away in the event of a pet emergency.
+If you live near Park Hills then save our number to your phone so you'll never be more than one call away in the event of a pet emergency.
 To learn more about our animal care services or to schedule an appointment for your pets, then call us now at 859-581-5200.